-The Oracle Information Systems Inventory Policy requires an accurate inventory of all information systems and devices holding critical and highly critical information assets throughout their lifecycle through an Oracle Security Oversight Committee (OSOC)-approved inventory system.
+The Oracle Information Systems Asset Inventory Policy requires an accurate inventory of all information systems and devices holding information assets throughout their lifecycle through a Corporate-approved inventory system.
 This policy defines required identifying attributes to be recorded for server hardware, software, data held on information systems, and information needed for disaster recovery and business continuity purposes.

 Oracle IT manages corporate solutions for collaboration and communication within Oracle and with external parties.
 Oracle policies require that employees utilize these approved corporate tools when handling confidential information.
 Each of these solutions leverages preventive and detective security controls such as anti-malware and anti-virus technologies.

 Oracle has defined standards for securely exchanging information with suppliers and other third parties.